 Requesting an Expedited App Review is simple; sign into your Apple Developer account and click request an expedited review.
 From there the process is quite similar to that of a normal review request, only you’ll have to provide a reason for expediting your review.
 This should be a last case scenario, as it is more likely than not, your request will be denied and you will only succeed at losing precious time.

 If you find yourself requiring an expedited review that Apple will not accept or you’ve already submitted an application and need to fix it but don’t want to go through creating a new update, there is another solution.
-Rollout.io’s SDK allows you to remotely hot-patch bugs and quality issues in production.
+CloudBees Feature Management.io’s SDK allows you to remotely hot-patch bugs and quality issues in production.
 Whether you have a major issue recognized by Apple or not, allowing bug fixes to go an additional 5-10 days can cause major damage to your apps reputation and your relationship with your clients.
 By adding in the ability to access your app’s functions and patch them using pre-defined solutions you can react to your production issues in real time – not on Apple’s time.
 To learn more about this issue and what you can do to fix it, check out our blog “Making Application Fixes in Production.”

 Stay up to date